 This peak is not in the book.
-Note the USGS Gilmore Quad shows the elevation as 10,111.
-More recent measurements put the elevation at 10,220 feet.
+The USGS Gilmore quad shows its elevation as 10,111 feet.
+However, more recent measurements give Liberty Mountain an elevation of 10,220 feet.

-Liberty Peak is located due east of Idaho State Highway 28 (ID-28) at Gilmore Summit and east of Meadow Lake.
-Based on my observations, I believe the peak can be climbed via its northern slopes from Meadow Lake but the only reported climb I have is by Larry Prescott who climbed the peak from the east.
-Larry’s east face route is summarized here and a link to his site is provided below.
+Liberty Mountain is located due east of ID-28 at Gilmore Summit and east of Meadow Lake.
+Based on my observations, I believe that the peak can be climbed via its northern slopes from Meadow Lake, but the only reported climb I have is by Larry Prescott who climbed the peak from the east.
+Larry’s East Face Route is summarized here and a link to his site is provided below.
+USGS Gilmore

-Larry accessed the east face via a four-wheel drive (4WD) road that is found just north of Silver Moon Gulch.
+Larry accessed the East Face via a 4WD road that is found just north of Silver Moon Gulch.
 This road ends approximately 1 mile from the summit.
 Larry reported that,

 “The path to the East Face of Liberty Mountain follows a well-defined creek bed.
 The going was easy without much brush.
 Soon the forest gave way to an open slope of rocks leading to the ridge of the mountain.
 I followed the ridge straight to the summit.”

 “The upper part of the steep ridge was a bit difficult.
 Deep snow made for slow going.
 I inched my way to the top, carefully treaded solid ice to open rocks, and then made for the summit.”

 Larry’s Class 3 route ascends 1,800 feet of elevation in roughly 1.25 miles.